Play our music game. See if you can

-Our Association is a
+Our Association is a not-for-profit fraternal

-camaraderie among the graduates of Signal Corps Officer Candidate School classes of the
+graduates of Signal Corps Officer Candidate School classes of the

 World War II, Korean War, and Vietnam War eras, b) to organize and

 offer scholarships and other assistance for the families of Officer

 and Enlisted OCS cadre who are in need, and c) to archive for

-posterity the stories and history of all of the
+posterity the stories and history of all of the Signal Corps OCS

-to ALL former Army Signal Corps OCS graduates,
+former Army Signal Corps OCS graduates,

 their families and